Communication to the Media

-Related topics to this portion of the website have stressed not only the importance, but perhaps the necessity of having a trained spokesperson ready to be the consistent voice and information source to the media.
+Related topics to this portion of the website have stressed not only the importance but, perhaps the necessity of having a trained spokesperson ready to be the consistent voice and information source to the media.
 Craig Wirth, Canon for Communications, Diocese of Utah has also spent nearly 50 years as a television reporter and frequently was on the other side of the phone as the reporter in crisis communication news.
 Craig Wirth repeats this important point about having a trained spokesperson.
-The Diocesan Communicator is a logical choice.
-If a diocese does not have one, borrow one from another diocese or find a professional who is well versed in Title IV.
+The diocesan communicator is a choice to consider.
+If a diocese does not have one, it is recommended to utilize one from another diocese or find a professional who is well versed in Title IV.

 Throughout the topic of communications in the website, the recommended default spokesperson during a Title IV procedure is the diocesan communicator or a professional well-versed in the provisions of Title IV.
-There is a case made for using a parish spokesperson in a location of a Title IV incident where that communicator has established a relationship with the media.
-Parish communicator Sarah Bartenstein says this is especially appropriate in areas where the congregation that may be involved in a Title IV procedure is in a city outside of the diocesan offices.
-The incident might also involve an Episcopal institution, such as a school or hospital, which may also have an experienced spokesperson.
+There is a case made for using a parish spokesperson in the location of a Title IV incident where that communicator has established a relationship with the media.
+Parish communicator Sarah Bartenstein says this is especially appropriate in areas where the congregation that may be involved in a Title IV procedure is in a city outside of, or far from, the diocesan offices.
+The incident might also involve an Episcopal institution, such as a school or hospital, which may also already have an experienced spokesperson.

 Sarah Bartenstein is one of the few communiators who has a background in media as well as in Episcopal communication and has been involved in communication during a Title IV procedure.
 She also stresses the need for having a plan prior to receiving that call from the media.
 The long-time public affairs practitioner and communiator also offers an important fact to remember.
 The reporter is just like the communicator, in that he or she is just doing his or her job.
 Reporters are individuals.
 Those in the diocese or ministry not authorized to comment must understand the reporter is not the enemy.